 If you haven’t ridden in a while, there is no time like the present.
 Using this two-wheeled human-powered transportation device is a freedom like no other in our modern age of pervasive technology and petroleum-based existence.

 Gas prices keep going up so why not stick it to the man and simply burn calories to fuel your commute.
 Unplug, slow down, look and listen to what’s around.
 At the end of your days, you won’t say “I wish I would have driven more and biked less.”

 Where to Bike in Franklin

-If you want to stay closer into town, Lewisburg Pike (and Eastern Flank Battlefield Park), Harlinsdale Park and the Franklin Greenway along the Harpeth (trailhead at Farrier Lane and Hillsboro Rd) are all fantastic places to ride.
+If you want to stay closer to town, Lewisburg Pike (and Eastern Flank Battlefield Park), Harlinsdale Park, and the Franklin Greenway along the Harpeth (trailhead at Farrier Lane and Hillsboro Rd) are all fantastic places to ride.